Intro / Jump menu

 The University is committed to the highest standards of openness, integrity and accountability.
 It has approved a Code of Ethics which members of the University are required to abide by at all times.

-The Finance Committee approves the Investment Policy which prescribes investment periods, investment limits per counterparty and credit rating thresholds.
+The Finance Committee approves the Ethical Investment and Banking Policy which prescribes investment periods, investment limits per counterparty and credit rating thresholds.

-The Chief Compliance Officer is responsible for compliance with the Investment Policy by monitoring the credit ratings of approved counterparties, advising the Finance Committee and the Audit and Risk Committee of investment opportunities and perceived investment risks and advising any requirements to revise credit rating limits.
+The Chief Compliance Officer is responsible for compliance with the Ethical Investment and Banking Policy by monitoring the credit ratings of approved counterparties, advising the Finance Committee and the Audit and Risk Committee of investment opportunities and perceived investment risks and advising any requirements to revise credit rating limits.

 The University is committed to investing its surplus cash funds on a responsible basis.
-The University’s investment policy is guided by ethical values and the need to manage Environmental, Social, and Governance (ESG) risks in achieving this objective.
+The University’s Ethical Investment and Banking Policy is guided by ethical values and the need to manage Environmental, Social, and Governance (ESG) risks in achieving this objective.
 The University will not invest in organisations that primarily demonstrate:

 • Institutional violations of human rights, including the exploitation of the workforce and use of child labour.